Sporadic Violence As Nigerian States Vote For Governors - UrduPoint

 Gift Meeting, a caterer in Yenagoa, told AFP the election was "not worth anyone dying for."

-She believes the Peoples Democratic Party (PDP), in power in the state, but in opposition nationally, will win comfortably.
+She believes the Peoples Democratic Party (PDP), in power in the state, but in opposition nationally, will win comfortably in Bayelsa.

 Nigeria has a long history of electoral violence since the country emerged from military rule in 1999 and many vote results end up challenged in the courts.